How to move from Salvador de Bahia to Itacarè by public transport passing through the Atlantic Forest

 “If you think that climate change is something distant that will never touch us,

-think of the plastic you saw or walked on this summer on the beach,
+think of the plastic you saw or walked on the beach,

 to the advance of concrete in our green suburbs,

 think not only of the Amazon, the green lung of the Earth, but also of the other forests and woods near home.

 Think about how our every action can affect these environments.

 Think about it because the problem is not far away, it is around us and we ourselves create it ”.Sara